murkbone/Auxilium/README.md

 # Auxilium
-A 2-player Batch game about teamwork and stress
+A cooperative experience about communication and betrayal